 2. Improved health care outcomes, at scale

 Interviewed executives spoke of using advanced digital tools such as machine learning and AI to create next best actions by identifying trigger events (such as medication errors, malnutrition, hospital-acquired infection) or “forks” in the member journey that can set them down one path or another.
-These insights can help guide members toward a path or next best action that would optimize the outcomes they aim for.
-These tools will build on existing risk stratification models and integrate members’ devices (Fitbits, smartphones, smart speakers), add other data, and train these models to generate and customize next best actions.
-Data can be internal (claims, care management, prescription history) and external (community-based organizations, customer apps, search histories), and the more data is collected, the smarter the model gets, leading to a greater impact for more members.
+These insights can help guide members towards a path or next best action that would optimise the outcomes they aim for.
+These tools will build on existing risk stratification models and integrate members’ devices (Fitbits, smartphones, smart speakers), add other data and train these models to generate and customise next best actions.
+Data can be internal (claims, care management, prescription history) and external (community-based organisations, customer apps, search histories) and the more data is collected, the smarter the model gets, leading to a greater impact for more members.

 3. Increased operational efficiency

 Using workflow automation, health plans can create self-service platforms for members and providers.
 This could alleviate the need for staff to attend to routine things like answering basic benefit questions.
-Instead, they could be redeployed toward higher-value activities like supporting members with complex care needs around disease education, social needs, or care navigation (e.g., coordinating second opinions or travel arrangements to a clinical center of excellence).
+Instead, they could be redeployed towards higher-value activities like supporting members with complex care needs around disease education, social needs, or care navigation (e.g., coordinating second opinions or travel arrangements to a clinical centre of excellence).

 It is not just about technology

 Technology skills alone are not enough to ensure success of digital transformation.
-Digital transformation requires strong understanding of the business, technology, and systems thinking (we also heard the terms engineering mindset and end-to-end planning to describe this concept).
+Digital transformation requires strong understanding of the business, technology and systems thinking (we also heard the terms engineering mindset and end-to-end planning to describe this concept).
 One of our respondents said that systems thinking used to be a classic IT construct prior to the 1970s and 1980s.
-It requires understanding the whole system (organization), the overall goals, its various subsystems, and the recurring patterns in the relationships between the subsystems.
-By focusing on the entire system, one can find solutions that address as many problems as possible in the system and remove friction between different parts.
+It requires understanding the whole system (organisation), the overall goals, its various subsystems and the recurring patterns in the relationships between the subsystems.
+By focussing on the entire system, one can find solutions that address as many problems as possible in the system and remove friction between different parts.

 “IT teams have to have a systems view end-to-end of how each piece plays into everything else.
 Without that, each piece creates its own entry and exit criteria that even in combination create a value chain that’s too heavy and administrative.
 End-to-end perspective ensures they can understand the security and quality controls, the nonfunctional requirements of the delivery platform or process that ensure the integrity of the process.
 So yes, it’s a new way for people to have to think in IT, but it comes from an old set of skills and alternative disciplines.”